lukso-network/docs/docs/learn/universal-profile/connect-profile/connect-up.md

 import { WagmiProvider, createConfig, http } from 'wagmi';
 import { lukso } from 'wagmi/chains';
 import { connectorsForWallets } from '@rainbow-me/rainbowkit';
+import { QueryClient, QueryClientProvider } from '@tanstack/react-query';
+// highlight-next-line
 import { universalProfilesWallet } from '@rainbow-me/rainbowkit/wallets';
-import { QueryClient, QueryClientProvider } from '@tanstack/react-query';

-// Create a new QueryClient instance for React Query,
-// which Wagmi uses under the hood to manage cache, background updates, and request deduplication.
+// Wagmi uses QueryClient to manage cache, background updates, and request deduplication.
 // This is required to provide <QueryClientProvider> higher up in your component tree. const queryClient = new QueryClient();

-// Configure Wagmi with LUKSO network and RainbowKit connectors const config = createConfig({
+const config = createConfig({
   chains: [lukso],
   transports: {